openebs/openebs/contribute/design/1.x/cstor/pdb/20200113-cstor-poddisruptionbudget.md

 - Now, when 'n' no.of HA volumes are provisioned(with replica count as 3) then volume replicas can be schedule in any available cStor pools.
-- After volume replicas are placed then cStorVolumeConfig controller will create PDB among those cStor pools.
+- After volume replicas are placed then cStorVolumeConfig controller will create PDB among those cStor pools if one such PDB doesn't exists.
 - After successful creation of PDB corresponding cStorVolumeConfig will be updated with PDB label.